codio-content/OCR_J276_1.6_Systems_Security/.guides/content/Introduction-29cd.md

 ### Denial-of-service attack

 DOS attacks prevent the user from using a website or network.
 Useless packets of data are sent around the network to slow down the traffic of other users.
 If enough packets flood the network then it could eventually shut down the network.
 Because the packets that are flooding the network are actually valid packets the firewall usually lets them through.
 However Firewalls can be configured to block IP addresses that are sending vast amounts of packets.
-Another